IIT Madras: Initiatives and Engagement

+Collaborations with Corporations

+The office has facilitated various technology-driven social impact collaborations with various corporations and corporate foundation arms, under Corporate Social Responsibility (CSR) in India.
+Partnerships with both Alumni and corporations are undertaken through the Office of Institutional Advancement, which functions as part of the Alumni and Corporate Relations office.

-Modern & Advanced Technologies, Courses @ IITM
+Modern and Advanced Courses

-BS Degree in DSA
+BS Degree in Data Science and Applications

-The institute launched the world's first 4 year full time UG Bachelor of Science degree (BS) program in Data Science and Applications in 2022 (which is one of the best & quality under-grad degrees in the field of AI/ML/DS in the world) with unique flexible exit options as per the NEP, which was earlier a virtual 3 year BSc degree programme in Programming and Data science (POD) (in 2020).
-The program is rigorous in its delivery, just as any other program from IIT Madras.
-The 142 credit program consists of three levels - Foundation (32 credits), Diploma (54 credits), and Degree (56 credits). and a total of 36 theory courses and 4 project courses.
-The degree programme is currently being run in a hybrid mode with the course-wise best of the faculty members across India.
-The renowned faculty from the 1st year of this Data science dept. include faculty Madhavan Mukund (Director, Chennai Mathematical Institute), Rajesh Kumar (Professor, Department of Humanities and Social Sciences, IIT Madras), Andrew Thangaraj (Professor, Electrical Engineering Department, IIT Madras), Sudarshan Iyengar (Associate Professor & HOD, Department of Computer Science and Engineering, IIT Ropar), and several more faculty, instructors and mentors from IITs and other renowned and eminent institutions.
+The institute launched a 4-year full-time UG Bachelor of Science degree (BS) program in Data Science and Applications in 2020 with unique flexible exit options as per the NEP, which was earlier a virtual 3-year BSc degree programme in Programming and Data Science.
+The 142-credit program consists of three levels - Foundation (32 credits), Diploma (54 credits), and Degree (56 credits). and a total of 36 theory courses and four project courses.
+The degree programme is currently being run in a hybrid mode, with the best faculty members from each course across India.
+The renowned faculty from the 1st year of the Data Science department. include faculty Dr. Madhavan Mukund (Director, Chennai Mathematical Institute), Dr. Rajesh Kumar (Professor, Department of Humanities and Social Sciences, IIT Madras), Dr. Andrew Thangaraj (Professor, Electrical Engineering Department, IIT Madras), Sudarshan Iyengar (Associate Professor & HOD, Department of Computer Science and Engineering, IIT Ropar).

-The IIT Madras BS in DSA currently follows a tri-mester academic system i.e. there are 3 semesters (or 3 terms) each of 4 months duration, in a year.

-Every semester, there are 3 exams which include the Quiz1, Quiz2 (similar to mid-sem) and finally the End semester/end term exams all of which are conducted offline at designated examination centres.
-The CGPA calculation & grading patterns are similar to the BTech system as mentioned above.
-However, to add to the difficulty, there's a unique concept of CCC (Credit Clearing Capacity).
-Based on the academic performance of a student till previous term, CCC is decided for every student.
-The CCC decides the maximum number of courses a student can opt for, while semester/term registration.

-IIT Madras has also opened study-rooms on campus for the DS students to come, study and access all the opportunties of the institute.
-Presently, this day-scholar kind of opportunity is being enjoyed mostly by the students residing in Chennai.

-In additional to a challenging and difficult academic curriculum, the students are also encouraged to participate in various professional development, seminars, research activities, internship, apprenticeship opportunities, skill development, training and social activities organized by the institute, faculty and the official societies & clubs.